mirarzf/Battleship-Hyperledger-Sawtooth/README.md

 #### Start shooting

 Now, the game can begin.
+You will each play a turn one after the other.
 The first player will start to shoot.
 Choose a position you want to shoot

 ```
 battleship shoot <namegame> <row> <column> <nameplayer>
 ```

 When you shoot there are several possibilities :
 - You miss : Too bad, the position you shot had no boats.
 Better luck next time !
 Your turn ends here, and the other player starts shooting your boat.
+This place will be marked as "X"
 - You hit your opponent's boat : Good job, a boat was placed at this position, you hit it!
-This place will be marked as "X".
-You can keep playing until  you miss
+This place will be marked as "O".
 - You sink your oppoonent's boat : Congratulations, you hit the last position of a boat, it is sunk, the whole boat becomes marked as "O".
-Keep playing until you miss

 #### End of the game
 Keep shooting your opponent's board and try to be the first to sink all the boards !